 Q. When do the AB teams play?

-A. AB games will usually be played on Sunday afternoons with the exception being the end of
+A. AB games are played on Sunday afternoons with the exception of the end of

 season tournament.
 The Advanced Baseball program will make every effort to schedule all